 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs to avoid a second haul-out slowing crew demobilization on tight timelines.
+The 30-yard bin handles larger tear-offs so crews aren’t stuck waiting on a second haul-out and can demobilize fast.

 Asphalt Shingle Weight and Tonnage Planning